 6.6 Security.
-Unless the Party benefiting from a security arrangement notifies the other Party in writing or in connection with termination netting in accordance with Article Four, all amounts netted pursuant to this Article Five shall not take into account or include any security arrangements, including, but not limited to, Guarantees, Letters of Credit, and escrow or margin accounts, which may be in effect to secure a Party’s performance under the Agreement.
+Unless the Party benefiting from a security arrangement notifies the other Party in writing or in connection with termination netting in accordance with Article Five, all amounts netted pursuant to this Article Six shall not take into account or include any security arrangements, including, but not limited to, guarantees, Letters of Credit, and escrow or margin accounts, which may be in effect to secure a Party’s performance under the Agreement.

 ARTICLE SEVEN: